 What is a posterior cervical fusion?

-If you have been diagnosed with a cervical condition, such as myelopathy or another degenerative condition, the first recommended form of treatment should be conservative, nonsurgical methods.
-If several months of conservative treatment has not reduced your pain to an acceptable level, you may be recommended to undergo a posterior cervical fusion.
+If you have been diagnosed with a cervical condition such as myelopathy or another degenerative condition, the first recommended form of treatment should be conservative nonsurgical methods.
+If several months of conservative treatment has not reduced your pain to an acceptable level, you may be recommended to undergo spine surgery, including a procedure such as a posterior cervical fusion.

-Though factors such as the severity of your condition and instability may cause your physician to recommend spine surgery, many patients begin conservative treatments to treat the pain and symptoms of cervical spine conditions.
+Though factors such as the severity of your condition or spinal instability may cause your doctor to recommend spine surgery, many patients begin conservative treatments to treat the pain and symptoms of cervical spine conditions.
+Symptoms can either be the result of spinal cord compression, known as myelopathy, or nerve root compression, which is called radiculopathy.

 Some of the most common conservative treatments include: